-We aim to issue passports within 10 working days of receipt of a complete application, namely an application form completed correctly with all the required supporting documents, including photographs which meet the guidelines.
+We aim to issue passports within three weeks of receipt of a complete application, namely an application form completed correctly with all the required supporting documents, including photographs which meet the guidelines.
 Please visit the Australian Passport Office website for more information at the following address: www.passports.gov.au

 Australians adopting in Singapore